 Oh, do you also have to deal with this tiny issue?
 Wanna know how to avoid bad clients?
 We’ve got your back!

-You almost start to take pity on your ex boss and to wish you were back to be and employee.
+You almost start to take pity on your ex-boss and to wish you were back to be an employee.

-Take a deep breath, read this guide and start to practise today the art of avoiding bad clients.
+Take a deep breath, read this guide, and start to practice today the art of avoiding bad clients.

 1. Do they really need what you’re selling?